Practical ideas and tactics to reclaim local democracy

 - Always try to arrive at a synthesis when everybody is together as it helps to inform decisions and actions.
 Sometimes it takes someone to look over the minutes and think deeply about the different comments and it can be suitable to send out a summary after the meeting.

 - Encourage Deliberation – it is not easy to come to a collective decision when we all have different experiences and needs and we come from different backgrounds.
 But if we are to stand together then our collective work requires us to be deliberative and hear each other.
 Be firm in articulating your thoughts but be open to listening to others and being convinced.
-If we all leave with the same position we walked in with then we can’t do our work together.
+If we all leave with the same position we walked in with, then we can’t do our work together.
 Compromise is a valuable quality.

-- Make Elevator pitches – In any deliberative process it can be helpful to practice making elevator pitches.
+- Make Elevator Pitches – in any deliberative process it can be helpful to practice making elevator pitches.
 These are short timed sessions with lots of energy where participants are asked to take a firm position and sell it to everyone.
 This can help to clarify different positions and convince people to change their mind.
 It is very good practice in politics and helps to train speakers able to speak to other audiences.

 - Find Consensus – we should always strive for consensus.
 Consensus does not mean everybody agrees.
 It means that nobody firmly disagrees.
-Silence is not consensus so don’t assume it – test if there is consensus.
+Silence is not consensus so don’t assume it.
+Test if there is consensus.

-- Voting – sometimes it is necessary to vote if consensus cannot be achieved.
-We should always aim to have an overwhelming majority for a proposal in any vote.
+- Voting – it is sometimes necessary to vote if consensus cannot be achieved.
+We should always aim to have an over- whelming majority for a proposal in any vote.
 If the vote is evenly split then the proposal can be passed by a simple majority but it is likely to not carry much weight and indicates that more work needs to be done to close the gap.
-If there are more than one option it can help to have rounds of voting to eliminate some.
+If there is more than one option it can help to have rounds of voting to eliminate some.
 The option with the most votes is not necessarily the solution.
 Sometimes it may be better to allow people to rank options in terms of whether they strongly agree or disagree and tally up the ranks.
 In this way you might find a compromise solution that most people agree with or at least don’t strongly disagree, rather than a solution that only a slim majority agree with.
-Here are some practical ways to vote
+Here are some practical ways to vote:

 - Show of hands